-- freshman (accumulated 27 credit hours or less) - sophomore (accumulated 28 credit hours or more) - full-time (enrolled for 12 credit hours or more per semester) - three-fourths-time (enrolled for 9 credit hours, 10 credit hours, or 11 credit hours per semester) - half-time (enrolled for 6 credit hours, 7 credit hours, or 8 credit hours per semester) - less than half-time (enrolled for 5 credit hours or less per semester)
+- freshman (accumulated 27 credit hours or less) - sophomore (accumulated 28 credit hours or more) - non-matriculated student who would like to take a few classes at the college by is not interested in enrolling in a degree program - full-time (enrolled for 12 credit hours or more per semester) - three-fourths-time (enrolled for 9 credit hours, 10 credit hours, or 11 credit hours per semester) - half-time (enrolled for 6 credit hours, 7 credit hours, or 8 credit hours per semester) - less than half-time (enrolled for 5 credit hours or less per semester)

 Residency - Students enrolling at the College are classified as residents or non-residents for purposes of admission and assessment of tuition and fees.
 Residency is determined by the student's true and fixed home and place of habitation.
-The primary determination of residency is the reason for the student's presence in Iowa.
-If a person comes to Iowa primarily for educational purposes, that person will be considered a non-resident throughout their enrollment at the College.
+The primary determination of residency is the reason for the student's presence in lowa.
+If a person comes to lowa primarily for educational purposes, that person will be considered a non-resident throughout their enrollment at the College.

 Students who have been classified as non-residents and believe they should be eligible for resident tuition may apply for reclassification.
-Students must complete a Request for Residency form and provide written verification to the Registrar's Office that they have been residents within the State of Iowa for at least 90 days prior to the term for which the student is enrolling.
-Verification must come in the form of at least two or more of the following written documents: an Iowa voter registration card, an Iowa driver's license, an Iowa state income tax return (signed and dated), and Iowa vehicle registration form or other indicators of Iowa residency (apartment lease, utility bills, etc.).
+Students must complete a Request for Residency form and provide written verification to the Registrar's Office that they have been residents within the State of lowa for at least 90 days prior to the term for which the student is enrolling.
+Verification must come in the form of at least two or more of the following written documents: an lowa voter registration card, an lowa driver's license, an lowa state income tax return (signed and dated), and lowa vehicle registration form or other indicators of lowa residency (apartment lease, utility bills, etc.).
 The burden of establishing proof of residency is with the student and a student's residency status cannot be reclassified once a semester begins.